JUNK-CHUAN/Network_proj/readme.md

 ## READ ME BEFORE USING IT

+#### Application Scenarios

+If you receive some files, it can parse the information in the file through the `student protocol`.

+And you can verify the importance of the files.

 input example:
 `student:///home/junk_chuan/Desktop/help.md`

+Application background: extract information from sender to judge the importance of information.

 the string `student://` means you use the student protocol.

-you can **only use the student protocol** because we are vegetable

-we cannot recognize other protocols.
+you can **only use the student protocol** because we are vegetable(runoob), we cannot recognize other protocols.

 ### student protocol design